Ventisquero Colgante Glacier: Visiting Queulat National Park, Chile

 ↠ Entrance to Queulat National Park is $4,100 CLP per person and its open from 9am-5.30pm

 ↠ If visiting the park during the COVID-19 pandemic there are a few extra things to be aware of.
 You’ll need to reserve your entrance to the park online before visiting.
-You can do this here and it’s free.
+You can do this here (in Spanish) and it’s free.
 There are only about 100 entries to the park per day.
-Note that the park is closed on Monday and Tuesdays.
+Note that the park is closed on Monday and you have to enter by 2.30pm.
 On arrival, they’ll check your temperature and log your details before you can begin exploring.
 For all official and up-to-date information check the CONAF website here.

 ↠ The most popular entrance is the Ventisquero entrance as this has a direct trail to the hanging glacier viewpoint however there are other entrances such as Angostura that are less crowded with a variety of other treks that can be done in a day.

 ↠ Arrive as early as you can to get the most out of your day.